 NHEX category (code) Coding standards Personal Care (PC) This includes help with activities of daily living, such as eating, bathing, washing, dressing, getting in and out of bed, getting to and from the toilet, and managing incontinence. ^{3 (p.
 91)} Home Support (HS) This includes non-professional services provided at home, including assistance with instrumental activities of daily living, such as shopping, laundry, vacuuming, cooking, performing housework and managing finances; personal care, if it is included in the service package and cannot be separated; home maintenance and adaptation; self-managed care; and caregiver support, such as respite care and financial assistance.
 It excludes social long-term care services, in and of themselves. ^{3 (p.
 91)} Community-Based Services (AS) This includes community-assistance services to support individuals who are in need due to aging or health reasons to live independently at home, such as adult day services, meal programs, transportation, health education, socialization programs to prevent isolation and out-of-home respite services.
 Home Care Mixed (HC) This includes service packages or programs mixed with more than one home care element that cannot be separated.
 Hearing Aids (HA) This includes electronic devices used to amplify sound and worn by individuals to improve hearing.
 It includes cleaning and adjustment services, and batteries.
-It excludes audiological diagnosis and treatment by physicians, hearing implants and audiological training. ^{3 (p.
-99)} Health Appliances and Other Prostheses (AP) This includes medical aids and equipment used to enhance mobility or bodily function, such as wheelchairs, walkers, trusses, artificial limbs, home oxygen, canes and dogs for people who are blind, and specialized telematic equipment for emergency calls from patients' homes and/or for the remote monitoring of medical parameters; orthopedic appliances and other prosthetics: orthopedic shoes, artificial limbs and other prosthetic devices; orthopedic braces and supports; surgical belts, trusses and supports; and neck braces.
-It excludes glasses and vision products, and hearing aids. ^{3 (p.
-99)} Training of Health Workers (TP) This includes on-the-job training programs that include concomitant care of patients.
-COVID-19 Response Funding (ZC) Government-budgeted funding for health-related activities as a time-limited emergency response to the COVID-19 pandemic.
-See section 7 for further details on data sources and limitations.
+It excludes audiological diagnosis and treatment by physicians, hearing implants and audiological training. $^{3(p.99)}$ Health Appliances and Other Prostheses (AP) This includes medical aids and equipment used to enhance mobility or bodily function, such as wheelchairs, walkers, trusses, artificial limbs, home oxygen, canes and dogs for people who are blind, and specialized telematic equipment for emergency calls from patients' homes and/or for the remote monitoring of medical parameters; orthopedic appliances and other prosthetics: orthopedic shoes, artificial limbs and other prosthetic devices; orthopedic braces and supports; surgical belts, trusses and supports; and neck braces.
+Training of Health This includes on-the-iob training programs that include concomitant care of patients Workers (TP) COVID-19 Response Funding (ZC) Government spending on health-related activities as a time-limited emergency response to the COVID-19 pandemic.
+See Section 7 for further details on data sources and limitations.